 The Library offers an iMac computer with flatbed scanner on the main level for student use, equipped with Adobe Creative Cloud, Aperture and Final Cut Pro for graphics, video, and audio editing.
 There is also one PC with a scanner and Adobe Creative Cloud available.

 The library computers are set to print directly to the three BluePrint printers next to the computers.
 Use your CU ID card to release your prints.
 The system will charge your JayBuck$ account 8 cents per page for black & white or 25 cents per page for color prints.
+For details, visit the BluePrint website.

 The Simple Scan station on the main level is available at no charge to capture books, photos, and documents in JPEG, TIFF, PDF, Word or HTML formats.
 The flatbed scanner has a book edge to protect publications from damage, and a separate document feeder scans both sides of your document at lightening speed.
 You may email the scanned file, send it to Google Docs or save it to a flash drive.